CONSULTATION FEE RANGE:

-- Debilitation Condition if you need marijuana due to a debilitating medical condition (more on this below).
+- Debilitation condition if you need marijuana due to a debilitating medical condition.

 - A Physician’s Statement if you have chronic pain.
 With this application, you also need proof supporting the diagnosis of chronic pain.
 This may include MRI scans or X-rays.
 If physicians don’t find the cause of the chronic pain, you need a second physician’s statement confirming the diagnosis of chronic pain.

 - A statement to allow minors to use medical marijuana.
 Once again, you need two physician’s statements to apply.